letsencrypt/cp-cps/CPS.md

 [cert-prob-reports@letsencrypt.org](mailto:cert-prob-reports@letsencrypt.org)

-### 1.5.3 Person determining CPS suitability for the policy
+### 1.5.3 Person Determining CPS suitability for the policy

 The ISRG PMA is responsible for determining the suitability of this CPS.
 The ISRG PMA is informed by results and recommendations received from an independent auditor.